 Jean Roger (L) with Nan Shepherd (R) on a hillwalk in 1944.
 Photo: JG Roger

 International Women’s Day is a good opportunity to remember Nan Shepherd and celebrate her legacy.
-She was an Aberdeenshire author and at the time she published her three modernist novels and poetry collection, in the late 1920s and early 1930s, she was a respected voice in the Scottish literary renaissance.
+She was an Aberdeenshire author and when she published her three modernist novels and poetry collection, in the late 1920s and early 1930s, she was a respected voice in the Scottish literary renaissance.
 But by the end of WW2, when her profound hymn to the Cairngorms, The Living Mountain, was finished, it was rejected by one publisher and put away.
 Her reputation and readership slowly waned, so that when she self-published it in 1977, the book earned some good reviews but not much attention.
 She was 84 years old and died four years later with hundreds of copies still in boxes.

 But she is evidence of how much our lives can give, even after death, and of the power of art to resonate across time and place.
 Her work has gradually regained recognition until now, The Living Mountain is hailed as one of the finest works of nature writing published in Britain, with translations in over 16 languages and countless devoted readers around the world.
 But more significant than the numbers is the depth of meaning found in her work: far more than just a book about the life of nature, it is a meditation on the nature of life, and that is why all kinds of people have heard it speak to them.